zabio3/ngrok-openresty/README.md

 Open http://localhost:4040 in a web browser to inspect request details.

-Copy the described fqdn ( example 375a84fc.ngrok.io )
+Copy the described fqdn. (ex.375a84fc.ngrok.io)

 ##### Regist verify fqdn